RaphaGil/Planner-App/README.md

 *Caption: Overview of the project's main webpage.*
 ### Console Output
 ![Storage data](https://github.com/RaphaGil/Planner-App/assets/128820385/6dde3faa-6227-4e36-9639-a750e3343b6f)
-*Caption: Detailed view of the storage, presenting the user input about his planner for that day.*
+*Caption: Detailed view of the storage, presenting the user input about his plan for that day.*

 ## Usage
 - JavaScript is employed to dynamically display content or sections based on user interactions or navigation, providing a more interactive and user-friendly experience.
--JQuery, a JavaScript library, is utilized to streamline and expedite DOM manipulation, event handling, and simplifying complex tasks, contributing to a more efficient and concise codebase for interactive web elements.
+- JQuery, a JavaScript library, is utilized to streamline and expedite DOM manipulation, event handling, and simplifying complex tasks, contributing to a more efficient and concise codebase for interactive web elements.

 ## Features